bovirus/adbtools2/README.md

-configuration file is `/tmp/clish/startup.xml` (`/tmp/clish` links to `/etc/clish` in "normal" mode and to `/etc/clish/prod` in "factory mode"), in this file there is an "hidden" command that isn't auto-completed and don't show in the clish CLI:
+configuration file is `/tmp/clish/startup.xml` (`/tmp/clish` links to `/etc/clish` in "normal" mode and to `/etc/clish/prod` in "factory mode"), in this file there is an "hidden" command that isn't auto-completed and doesn't show in the clish CLI:

 ```
    <COMMAND name="factory-mode" help="hidden">